i-dot-ai/caddy-chatbot/README.md

 ## Local Teams Deployment

+In azure (https://portal.azure.com/#home), creat an azure bot, and add app_id, app_password to the .env from configuration space.

+Then you need to build the container and provide a tunnel.

 ```bash
 $ docker compose up
 ```

-Go to ngrok and create a domain then expose the domain endpoint for local forwarding on the desired port i.e. 80
+Go to ngrok dashboard (https://dashboard.ngrok.com/) and create a domain then expose the domain endpoint for local forwarding on the desired port i.e. 80

 ```bash
 $ ngrok http --domain=insert-static-url 80